macintux/riak-application-guide/modeling.md

     approach to mix and match databases for different needs.
 Riak is very fast and scalable for retrieving keys, but it's decidedly suboptimal at ad hoc queries.
-If you can't model your way out of that problem, don't be afraid to store your keys with searchable metadata in a relational or other database that makes querying simpler.
+If you can't model your way out of that problem, don't be afraid to store keys alongside searchable metadata in a relational or other database that makes querying simpler, and once you have the keys you need, grab the values from Riak

     Just make sure that you consider failure scenarios when doing so;
-    it would be unfortunate to make Riak's effective availability a slave to another database's weakness.
+    it would be unfortunate to compromise Riak's availability by rendering it useless when your other database is offline.

 ## Further reading